mustafa-sadeghi/Linear-Least-Square-Method/README.md

 - **Interactive Visualizations:** Explore results with plots and graphs that clarify the concept of least squares.
 - **Easy-to-Follow Code:** Python scripts and comments ensure accessibility for users of all skill levels.

-## Benefits of Using This Notebook

-- Master the fundamentals of **linear regression** and **curve fitting**.
-- Learn how to minimize error in data approximation problems.
-- Enhance your data analysis skills with a step-by-step guide to implementation in Python.

 ## Installation and Requirements